-Before submitting a site plan application for formal review, the applicant shall comply with the citizen participation requirements in Section 5.28.4 b.
-Step 2 - Pre-Submission Meeting full proposed site plan and related application materials for completeness.
+Before submitting a site plan application, the applicant shall contact the Planning Manager to schedule a pre-submission meeting to review the full proposed site plan and related application materials for completeness.
 City staff may provide the applicant with comments regarding compliance with applicable regulations or additional information that may be required for review.
 A pre-submittal meeting fee may be established by the City Council.